frandreoli/optimization_atoms_metalens/README.md

 13) `SimulatedAnnealing()` _Simulated Annealing*_
 14) `NelderMead()` _Nelder-Mead*_

-*All the solvers are design to directly deal with box-bounded problems, except for choices 13 and 14, where the box constraint is embedded inside the object function (i.e. it is set to return a very inefficient value when the parameters exit the box bounds.
-This is generally not recommendable, and their behaviour is indeed underwhelming.
+_*All the solvers are design to directly deal with box-bounded problems, except for choices 13 and 14, where the box constraint is embedded inside the object function (i.e. this latter is set to return a very inefficient value when the parameters exit the box bounds.
+This is generally not recommendable, and their behaviour is indeed underwhelming._

 ## Optimization settings
+Specific settings related to the chosen solver can be implemented when calling the solver in the code.
+Generic settings are the following:

+- `thickness_range, phase_range, buffer_range` \
+Choice of the box ranges of accepted parameters, that are automatically set to: thickness $0.1<\Delta R<0.8$, phase $-\pi<\phi\_0\leq \pi$ and buffer $0\leq \alpha\leq 0.5$.

+- `max_steps, max_time_sec, max_stuck_sequence` \
+Maximum allowed amount of, respectively, optimization steps, computational time (in seconds) and consecutive steps where the algorithm is stuck with the same solution.

 ## Options
 ### System options